Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 So once again, it's the regime attacking another private sector firm.

-By the way, for those of you new to the program and if you're young, uh, one of the ways that Obama goes after big oil is to talk about how much their executives get paid.
+By the way, for those of you new to the program and if you're young, one of the ways that Obama goes after big oil is to talk about how much their executives get paid.

-What I see the other day, Rex Tillerson, ExxonMobil was the total pay package was I forget what it was.
+What I say the other, Rex Tillerson, ExxonMobil, the total pay package was, I forget what it was, between 30 and 50 million.

 No, no, it was not 50.